 The international nature of HEP experiments and their large computing resource requirements drive the current HEP paradigm of handling and analyzing experimental data in a highly distributed fashion.
 By aggregating world-wide computing resources from HEP and other disciplines, initiatives like the Open Science Grid [19] aim to enable a federated computing model for HEP and other participating disciplines.
-Grant applications are sought to support the design, implementation, and operation of distributed petabytes of data.
+Grant applications are sought to support the design, implementation, and operation of distributed computing systems comprising many distributed Petaflops of CPU power and distributed petabytes of data.
 Areas of current interest include middleware development for grid-enabled systems, distributed data management and analysis frameworks, distributed system configuration tools, monitoring and accounting tools, and security assurance tools for a distributed environment.